KashubaK/Lively/README.md

 #### socket

-When `io.on(‘connection’, socket => … )` is fired, that `socket` object is stored in a new User object.
+When `io.on('connection', socket => … )` is fired, that `socket` object is stored in a new User object.

 ## Front-end

 #### Ember.js + Socket.io + Redux

 The front-end module can be found under `Lively/client/lively.js`.

+### Setup

 This module is an Ember service, so just copy and paste it into your `app/services` folder, and inject it into any component/controller/route/etc that needs it.

+Upon initialization of the service, it calls `io(window.EmberENV.API_URL)`.
+So you'll need to add your `API_URL` to your Ember front-end `config/environment.js` file.

+Look in the logs, and see if a `LIVELY_INITIALIED` event is received.
+If so, then Lively succesfully connected to the back-end, has a LivelyUser created, and is ready to send and receive events.

 ### Registering Reactions to back-end Events